Chief Operating Officer

 Areas of Expertise

 - Patient Empowerment MedicineSM

 - CTCA’s Mission, Vision and Values

 Steve Mackin is Chief Operating Officer of Cancer Treatment Centers of America (CTCA).
+He was named to the position in April 2013, after 15 years of excellence in a wide range of positions throughout the organization.

-With a deep understanding of the organization’s Mission, Vision and Values, Mr. Mackin has been with CTCA for more than 15 years.
 Prior to his appointment as Chief Operating Officer, Mr. Mackin held various executive positions at CTCA at Southwestern Regional Medical Center (Southwestern), including Interim President and CEO, Chief Operating Officer, Vice President of Ancillary Services and Assistant Vice President of Oncology Patient Services.

 Under Mr. Mackin’s leadership at Southwestern, the hospital dramatically expanded its technology platform, implemented new services, increased its physician base and added 148 jobs in a four-year period to help better serve those who come first—patients.
 During his five years at the helm, from 2008 to 2013, Southwestern also: